Fas96/java-algorithms-problem-set/src/README.md

 From early 2022 I have been solving algorithm problems to improve my problem-solving skills.
 <br/> The joy when all my code passes all the test cases `:blush:`
 Initially,solving algorithms with java was taking long time with long lines of code.
-I switched to python and I can  say solution to alg-problems were implemented in really short lines of codes.
+I switched to python and I can  say solution to algo-problems were implemented in really short lines of codes.

 I have come to realization that, in order to improve a career as a java developer, then